TheMikerik/ATR-SB-Indicator/Sequence Indicator/readme.md

 * 1.0 - First release
 * 1.1 - Removed small crosses beneath the larger ones.
 Also added numbers above small crosses (not really usefull yet)
 * 1.2 - Counter Fix Attempt (not working)
+* 1.3 - Counter starting from the rightmost is not possible - whats once printed, cannot be reprinted